Shou-Wu Zhang: Research

 In arithmetic dynamics, Zhang (1995a, 2006) posed conjectures on the Zariski density of non-fibered endomorphisms of quasi-projective varieties and Ghioca, Tucker & Zhang (2011) proposed a dynamical analogue of the Manin–Mumford conjecture.

 In 2018, Yuan & Zhang (2018) proved the averaged Colmez conjecture which was shown to imply the André–Oort conjecture for Siegel modular varieties by Jacob Tsimerman.

 Awards

 Zhang has received a Sloan Foundation Research Fellowship (1997) and a Morningside Gold Medal of Mathematics (1998).
 He is also a Clay Foundation Prize Fellow (2003), Guggenheim Foundation Fellow (2009), Fellow of the American Academy of Arts and Sciences (2011), and Fellow of the American Mathematical Society (2016).
-He was also an invited speaker at the International Congress of Mathematicians in 1998.
+He was an invited speaker at the International Congress of Mathematicians in 1998.